utkarshgogna1/portfolio-template-v2/src/content/landing/landing.md

-Welcome! 👋 I'm a **Data Analyst & Marketing Strategist** with a passion for turning raw data into actionable insights that drive business decisions.
-I recently graduated from Northeastern University with an MS in Business Analytics and have 5+ years of experience working in **data analytics**, **marketing strategy**, and **business intelligence** within the Fintech space.
+A Full Stack Developer currently pursuing a **Master's in Computer Science** at Northeastern University.
+The idea of solving complex business problems in Web Development, UX Design and Cloud Computing is super enticing to me!
+Feel free to talk to me about movies and TV shows, creative writing, or your favorite cuisine!

-I'm currently working with:
+I'm currently working with :

-- SQL & Python
-- Tableau & Power BI
+- Machine Learning Algorithms
+- RESTful API Development
-- Excel & Alteryx
+- NodeJS & ReactJS
+- MERN Stack
-- Salesforce & HubSpot
+- HTML/SCSS
-- Google Analytics & Marketo
+- Google Cloud Platform (GCP)
+- Amazon Web Services (AWS)
+- Spring MVC
+- SQL Databases
+- RAG and transformer models

-I love solving complex problems with data, optimizing processes, and making insights not just informative, but impactful.
-Let’s connect and chat about data, strategy, or the best food spots in town! 🍣🚀
+I have a deep love for data—solving complex problems, optimizing processes, and turning insights into actionable, impactful strategies.
+When I'm not coding or diving into the latest tech innovations, you can find me chatting about movies, TV shows, creative writing, or discovering the best food spots in town 🍣🚀.